History of Moscow: Soviet era (1917–1991)

 In November 1917, upon learning of the uprising happening in Petrograd, Moscow’s Bolsheviks also began their uprising.
 On November 2 (15), 1917, after heavy fighting, Soviet power was established in Moscow.

 Then Vladimir Lenin, fearing possible foreign invasion, moved the capital from Petrograd (Saint Petersburg) back to Moscow on March 12, 1918.

 Soviet poster, issued on the 800th anniversary of Moscow.
 The inscription reads: "glory to you, invincible Moscow, beauty and pride of the Russian people".

 During the Great Patriotic War, the Soviet State Committee of Defense and the General Staff of the Red Army were located in Moscow.
 In 1941, 16 divisions of the national volunteers (more than 160,000 people), 25 battalions (18,000 people) and 4 engineering regiments were formed among the Muscovites.
 On 6 December 1941, German Army Group Centre was stopped at the outskirts of the city and then driven off in the course of the Battle of Moscow.
 Many factories were evacuated, together with much of the government, and from October 20 the city was declared to be in a state of siege.
 Its remaining inhabitants built and manned antitank defenses, while the city was bombarded from the air.
-On May 1, 1944 a medal "For the defense of Moscow" and in 1947 another medal "In memory of the 800th anniversary of Moscow" were instituted.
+On May 1, 1944 a medal "For the defense of Moscow" and in 1947 another Medal "In Commemoration of the 800th Anniversary of Moscow" were instituted.

 During the postwar years, there was a serious housing crisis, solved by the invention of high-rise apartments.
 Apartments were built and partly furnished in the factory before being raised and stacked into tall columns.
 The popular Soviet-era comic film Irony of Fate parodies this construction method.

 The city of Zelenograd was built in 1958 at 37 km from the city center to the north-west, along the Leningradskoye Shosse, and incorporated as one of Moscow's administrative okrugs.
 Moscow State University moved to its campus on Sparrow Hills in 1953.

 On May 8, 1965 due to the actual 20th anniversary of the victory in World War II Moscow was awarded a title of the Hero City.
 In 1980 it hosted the Summer Olympic Games.

 The MKAD ring road was opened in 1961.
 It had four lanes running 109 km along the city borders.

 The MKAD marked the administrative boundaries of the city of Moscow until the 1980s, when outlying suburbs beyond the ring road began to be incorporated.

 In 1991 Moscow was the scene of a coup attempt by conservators opposed to the liberal reforms of Mikhail Gorbachev.